tktracker/IntuneDocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

   For more information on what you get with the different Microsoft 365 licenses, see [Transform your Enterprise with Microsoft 365](https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-plans).

-- Users have Enterprise Mobility + Security licenses turned on.

-- Microsoft Intune is configured as the **Intune MDM Authority**:
+- Microsoft Intune is configured as the **Intune MDM Authority**.
+For more information, see [Set the mobile device management authority](../fundamentals/mdm-authority-set.md).

   > [!div class="mx-imgBorder"]
   > ![Set the MDM authority to Microsoft Intune in your tenant status](./media/tutorial-walkthrough-administrative-templates/tenant-status.png)

-  For more information on configuring the MDM authority, see [Set the mobile device management authority](../fundamentals/mdm-authority-set.md).

 - On an on-premises Active Directory domain controller (DC):

-  1. Copy the following templates to the [Central Store (SYSVOL folder)](https://support.microsoft.com/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administra):
+  1. Copy the following Office and Microsoft Edge templates to the [Central Store (SYSVOL folder)](https://support.microsoft.com/help/3087759/how-to-create-and-manage-the-central-store-for-group-policy-administra):

       - [Office administrative templates](https://www.microsoft.com/download/details.aspx?id=49030)
       - [Microsoft Edge administrative templates > Policy file](https://www.microsoftedgeinsider.com/en-us/enterprise)

   2. Create a group policy to push these templates to a Windows 10 Enterprise administrator computer in the same domain as the DC.
 In this tutorial:

-      - The group policy is called **OfficeandEdge**.
+      - The group policy we created with these templates is called **OfficeandEdge**.
+You'll see this name in the images.
-      - The Windows 10 Enterprise administrator computer is called the **Admin computer**.
+      - The Windows 10 Enterprise administrator computer we use is called the **Admin computer**.

+      In some organizations, a domain administrator has two accounts - a typical domain work account, and a different domain administrator account used only for domain administrator tasks, such as group policy.

+      The purpose of this **Admin computer** is for administrators to sign in with their domain administrator account, and access tools designed for managing group policy.

 - On this **Admin computer**: